realm/SwiftLint/.github/ISSUE_TEMPLATE.md

 If this is a bug report, please ignore this section.

-If this is a new rule request, please ignore all sections below this one, label this issue as `rule-request` and describe:
+If this is a new rule request, please ignore all sections below this one, format this issue's title as `Rule Request: [Rule Name]` and describe:

 1. Why should this rule be added?
 Share links to existing discussion about what the community thinks about this.